-2.0 RATIONALE
+2.0 BACKGROUND TO NATIVE GRASSLAND INITIATIVE

 There are a large number of wellsites with salt concentrations exceeding generic guidelines in the subsurface in native grassland ecosystems in Alberta.
-Reclamation criteria applicable to these sites (ESRD, 2013) include requirements that the native grassland ecosystem established on these sites must match the ecosystem in surrounding, undisturbed areas within a specified tolerance.
-Many sites have been successfully reclaimed in the past, or have reverted back to natural vegetation since abandonment, but salt concentrations remain in the subsurface that exceed current Tier 1 guideline values.
-Intrusive remediation of such sites will destroy the existing native grassland ecosystem and re-establishing such an ecosystem can take many decades.
-Indeed, research summarized in Section 3.2 below indicates that in some cases, there were still differences between the grassland communities on undisturbed and previously-disturbed land even after 90 years.
-In cases where the salt in the subsurface has no current, and no likely future, adverse effects, any gain from removing salt from the subsurface will not justify the ecosystem damage that would be caused.
+Reclamation criteria applicable to these sites include requirements that the native grassland ecosystem established on these sites must match the ecosystem in surrounding, undisturbed areas within a specified tolerance.
+Many sites have been successfully reclaimed in the past, but salt concentrations remain in the subsurface that exceed current Tier 1 guideline values.
+Intrusive remediation of such sites will destroy the existing native grassland ecosystem and re-establishing such an ecosystem can take many years.
+In cases where the salt in the subsurface has no current, and no likely future, adverse effects, any gain from removing salt from the subsurface may not justify the ecosystem damage that would be caused.

-The rationale for the current work is therefore to avoid additional damage to established native grassland ecosystems where possible.
 The current document develops criteria to identify sites where residual salts are not expected to cause current or future adverse effects, and reclaimed native grassland sites can safely be left undisturbed.